strangerstudios/pmpro-goals/readme.txt

 == Setup ==

-The Add On adds a new '[pmpro_goal]' shortcode and a Goal Progress Bar Block.

-Shortcode attributes and Block settings include:
+This Add On supports a shortcode or block implementation.
+Sites using the WordPress v5.0+ Block Editor can insert the block via either method.
+All other sites can use the shortcode method described below.

+Each Goal Progress Bar has unique settings and can be configured to fit your needs.
+You can set up more than one Goal Progress Bar on a single page or insert them on multiple pages of your site.
+Both implementations feature the same settings:
+1. Type of Goal: Choose whether your goal is tracking revenue or member count.
-1. levels: A single or comma-separated list of level IDs to include in the goal tracking; Required. (i.e. “1,2”)
+1. Levels to Track: Choose the levels to include in your goal tracking.
-1. goal_type: The type of goal to track.
-Default: “revenue”; Accepts: “revenue” or “members”
-1. goal: The numeric goal you would like to reach.
-Do not include any currency symbol or special characters; Required. (i.e. “1000”)
+1. Goal Amount: The numeric revenue value (no currency symbol), or the number of signups to reach your goal.
+1. Text Before: Text to display before the Goal Progress value to date.
+1. Text After: Text to display after the total Goal Amount.
+1. Font Color: The color of the text overlaid on the Goal Progress Bar.
+1. Fill Color: The color of the progress “thermometer”.
+1. Background Color: The background color of the entire bar.

+If you’re using the WordPress v5.0+ Block Editor, you can place the Goal Progress Bar Block in your posts and pages.
+If you want to show the same Goal on multiple pages, you can use a “Reusable Block” or copy the same settings from one Block to another.

+Here is the format for using the shortcode implementation:
+`[pmpro_goal level="1,2" goal="100" goal_type="members" fill_color="#9932CC"]`

+The shortcode attributes include:
+1. after: Text to display after the goal text.
+1. background_color: Hexadecimal color value for background of the entire goal bar.
+Default: “#BBBBBB”.
 1. before: Text to display before the progress text to date.
-1. after: Text to display after the goal text.
 1. fill_color: Hexadecimal color value for the goal’s progress bar.
 Default: “#77A02E”.
-1. background_color: Hexadecimal color value for background of the entire goal bar.
-Default: “#2497C8”.
 1. font_color: Hexadecimal color value for the text of the goal bar.
 Default: “#FFFFFF”.
+1. goal: The numeric goal you would like to reach.
+Do not include any currency symbol or special characters; Required. (i.e. “1000”)
+1. goal_type: The type of goal to track.
+Default: “revenue”; Accepts: “revenue” or “members”
+1. levels: A single or comma-separated list of level IDs to include in the goal tracking; Required. (i.e. “1,2”)

 == Frequently Asked Questions ==